Finale: The Last Mantaray & More Show

 Finale: The Last Mantaray & More Show is a live DVD by Siouxsie, released in 2009.
-It is the last show of the Mantaray and More Tour, which took place on 29 September 2008 at London's KOKO.
+It is the last show of the Mantaray and More Tour, which took place on 29 September 2008 at London's KOKO in Camden.
+Siouxsie said: "We were thinking of filming in South America but that got pulled right at the last minute".
+That's when she decided they had got to have a document of the show, the band and how she was feeling onstage, "because all the concerts had been going so well".
+"So I decided to put in a one off show at Koko and film it".

 The DVD includes music from her bands Siouxsie and the Banshees and the Creatures, and songs from her critically acclaimed Mantaray album.

 It also features two cover versions only performed on the tour, the Doors's "Hello, I Love You" and Nancy Sinatra's "These Boots Are Made for Walkin'", plus a rendition of Basement Jaxx's "Cish Cash", which Siouxsie co-composed and sang in 2003.

 Siouxsie began the concert telling the audience a Bette Davis line from the film All About Eve: "Fasten up your seatbelts, it's going to be a bumpy night".
+She hadn't played at Koko since 1977, it was before she was signed; the venue was called the "Music Machine" back then.
+The intro tape heard at the beginning of the DVD - which had also been used at all the concerts of the tour, was an excerpt of the soundtrack for the movie For a Few Dollars More composed by Ennio Morricone for the scenes with the watch.